xJacoob/PythonMachineLearning/README.md

 * **Feature Selection:** Used `itertools.combinations` to test which columns to drop to get the lowest MAPE score.
 * **Fixing Predictions:** Handled unrealistic negative salary predictions by replacing them with zeros and medians.

+## 5. Digit Recognizer (First Kaggle Submission)
+Dataset: Kaggle Digit Recognizer (MNIST)

+Key Implementations:
+* Baseline Modeling: Trained an SGDClassifier as a strong foundational model for multiclass image classification.
+* Error Analysis: Computed and normalized a Confusion Matrix, zeroing out the diagonal to visually isolate and analyze specific model misclassifications (e.g., distinguishing 5s from 8s).
+* Model Evaluation: Verified model stability and performance using K-Fold cross-validation (`cross_val_predict`, `cross_val_score`) prior to touching the test set.
+* Deployment: Formatted and successfully submitted external predictions to the Kaggle platform, achieving an initial accuracy of ~89%.
 ---

 ## Technical Stack